unixpickle/graphalicious/docs/ContentView/ContentView.md

 # Abstract

 While having a [DataSource](../DataSource.md) is nice, data is only half the story.
 The other half is how the data is displayed.
-A *ContentView* is responsible for rendering a [DataSource](../DataSource.md).
+A *ContentView* is responsible for rendering a [DataSource](../DataSource.md) using a [VisualStyle](#../VisualStyle/VisualStyle.md).

 # Overview & Terminology

-The **total width** of a *ContentView* is the minimum width required to display it without scrolling.
-When a *ContentView* has a small enough total width to be rendered without scrolling, it may be asked to "stretch" itself&mdash;that is, fill more space than it's total width.

-Often times, a *ContentView* will need to scroll.
-In this case, there are a few measurements which have names.
-The **viewport width** is the width, in pixels, that can be visible at any given time.
-The **scroll value** represents the number of pixels to the right the user has scrolled.
-A scroll value of 0 means the leftmost content is visible.
-A scroll value of (total width - viewport width) means that the user is scrolled all the way to the right.

-When a *ContentView* is being drawn, its **height** measures how many pixels tall the view is.
-The **bar-showing height** is the height that the *ContentView* would have if a scrollbar were showing underneath it.
-If the *ContentView* scrolls, the height will equal the bar-showing height.
-The bar-showing height is useful for *ContentView*s which change their appearance based on their height, since it allows them to keep their appearance relatively constant when the scrollbar shows or hides.
+A *ContentView* manages a **scrolling state** (as documented [in scroller.js](https://github.com/unixpickle/scroller.js#the-state-class)).
+Both the user and the *ContentView* itself can modify the scrolling state.
+If the user (or some external agent) scrolls, the offset of the scrolling state will change.
+If the *ContentView* needs to display more or less content, or if its underlying style changes metrically, it will update its scrolling state as well.

+A *ContentView* does not determine its own size.
+An external agent (usually a [View](#../View.md)) determines the *ContentView*'s size.
+In turn, the *ContentView* is responsible for dealing with size changes and updating its scrolling state accordingly.

 It would be silly for an off-screen *ContentView* to perform animations.
 Therefore, it is possible to tell a *ContentView* whether or not it should show animations.

-Remember that a *DataSource* emits various events for remote changes.
-Since a *ContentView* is a visual representation of a *DataSource*, it can be affected by the same kinds of remote changes.
-At any time, a *ContentView* can redraw itself or change it's total width.

 # Methods

 A *ContentView* must implement the following methods:

+ * [State](https://github.com/unixpickle/scroller.js#the-state-class)) getScrollingState() - get the *ContentView*'s current scrolling state.
- * *int* totalWidth() - get the current total width of the *ContentView*.
+ * *void* setScrolledPixels(pixels) - update the scroll offset of the *ContentView*'s scrolling state.
  * *DOMElement* element() - get the visual DOM element for the view.
 This element should use absolute positioning.
 The *ContentView* must set its width appropriately.
- * *void* draw(viewportX, viewportWidth, height, barShowingHeight) - draw a portion of the content to fit inside a viewport.
-If viewport width is greater than the total width, then viewportX must be 0 and the *ContentView* will be "stretched".
+ * *void* layout(width, height) - update the *ContentView*'s dimensions.
  * *void* setAnimate(flag) - enable or disable animations.
+ * *void* dispose() - tell the *ContentView* to deregister all of its events and remove references to its resources (such as the [DataSource](#../DataSource.md)).

 # Events

 A *ContentView* may emit the following event:

- * widthChange(suggestedViewportX) - the total width of the *ContentView* has changed.
-If the *ContentView* is being displayed in a *View*, this will automatically trigger a `draw`.
-The `suggestedViewportX` argument is a number which indicates to the *ContentView* how the scroll position should be changed by the width change.
-The value may be out of valid bounds and should be bounded by the *View*.
+ * scrollingStateChange() - the *ContentView* has changed its scrolling state.
+This will not be triggered by *setScrolledPixels()*.
+However, this may be triggered by a *layout()*, since changing the *ContentView*'s width will also change the scrolling state's visible pixels.